BlockchainCommons/Gordian/Docs/Security.md

 <img src="https://github.com/Fonta1n3/Bitcoin-Standup/blob/master/Images/StandUp_Remote_Settings.PNG" alt="export authentication public key" width="250"/>

-This will pop up a QR code which you may scan from your Mac to input the key into the macOS *GordianNode.app*:
+This will pop up a QR code which you may scan from your Mac to input the key into the macOS *GordianServer.app*:

 <img src="https://github.com/Fonta1n3/Bitcoin-StandUp/blob/master/Images/StandUp_Remote_QR.PNG" alt="export the public key" width="250"/>